howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 </Instruction>

-Once this command finishes execution, you should be able to see the repository with all your code under your GitHub profile.
+Once this command finishes execution, you should see the repository with all your code under your GitHub profile.

 > **Note:** This tutorial assumes the name of your default branch is "master".
 In case it is "main", replace "master" with "main" in the above command.

 ### Changing SQLite to PostgreSQL

-You have been using SQLite as the database for your API throughout this tutorial.
-However, SQLite is not _typically_ used for production web backends for a number of reasons.
-So before you start working on deployment, you will migrate from SQLite to a more conventional and powerful backend database: PostgreSQL.
+The previous tutorials have been using SQLite as the database for your API.
+However, SQLite is not _typically_ used for production web backends for several reasons.
+So, before you start working on deployment, you will migrate from SQLite to a more conventional and powerful database: PostgreSQL.

-> **Note:** In the real world, it is quite rare for an application to undergo a database migration.
-We chose SQLite for this tutorial as it is very simple and easy to use.
+> **Note:** We chose SQLite for this tutorial as it requires minimal setup and configuration.
 However, deploying SQLite to Heroku would be difficult and need a lot of extra configuration (more info [here](https://devcenter.heroku.com/articles/sqlite3)).
 This is why you will migrate to PostgreSQL for this chapter.

 <Instruction>